Collation support

 First-letter Preference:

-Determines if, when sorting, uppercase or lowercase letters should be first.
+Determines whether, when sorting, uppercase or lowercase letters are first.
 Possible values:

 • fl - Lowercase letters sorted first.